 (b) MDEA shall perform the following:

-(1) Operate and maintain the Facilities in accordance with Prudent Operating Practices and in accordance with the terms of this Agreement.
+(1) Operate and maintain the Facilities and the Native Load distribution system in accordance with Prudent Operating Practices and in accordance with the terms of this Agreement.

 (2) Provide EPMI with reasonably sufficient and adequate notice concerning the Scheduled Outages, Maintenance Outages, or Forced Outages and any force majeure events (and use commercially reasonable efforts to minimize the frequency and duration thereof) and such other operating conditions and activities necessary to permit EPMI to carry out its obligations under this Agreement.